-The measurement of expected credit losses is a function of the probability of default (PD), loss given default (LGD) and the exposure at default (EAD).
-CGIF generates point-in-time PDs by considering unbiased and probability weighted scenarios.
-The Credit Cycle Projection Overlay from S&P Global Market Intelligence (SPGMI) is used in generating these PDs.
-CGIF uses forecasted or forward-looking values of macroeconomic scenarios with corresponding probability weights.
+ECL is a function of probability of default (PD), loss given default (LGD), and exposure at default (EAD).
+CGIF generates unbiased probability-weighted ECLs based on point-in-time PDs that are derived from several future scenarios.
+The Credit Cycle Projection Overlay (CCPO) from S&P Global Market Intelligence (SPGMI) is used in generating these point-in-time PDs.
+In each future scenario, CGIF uses forecasted or forward-looking values of CCPO's input macroeconomic variables.
 LGD is currently set at 50%.
-However, for stage 3, assumptions are revised to reflect additional information and realistic assumptions reflective of the default position.
-For financial assets, EAD is represented by the gross carrying amount of the assets at reporting date.
-For financial guarantee contracts, the EAD is the sum (i) of the nominal value of the bond (or debt instrument) guaranteed translated into USD at the reporting date's exchange rate, (ii) one coupon payment, and (iii) past due coupons and administrative cost of recovery (if in stage 3).
+For accounts in stage 3, ECL derivation considers additional information and assumptions that reflect the default position.
+For CGIF's investments, EAD is the gross carrying amount of the assets at reporting date and next unpaid coupon.
+For financial guarantee contracts, EAD is the sum of a guaranteed bond's unpaid principal and next unpaid coupon.
+For a receivable arising from a guarantee payment, EAD is the total book value of the guarantee receivable.
+EAD in currencies other than USD are translated into USD at the reporting date's exchange rate.